Unraveling the effect of rotation on the confinement/deconfinement transition of the quark-gluon plasma: Introduction

-\textit{Introduction--}Heavy ion collisions, produced at the Relativistic Heavy Ion Collider (RHIC) and at the Large Hadron Collider (LHC) led to the discovery of the quark gluon plasma (QGP).
+Heavy ion collisions, produced at the Relativistic Heavy Ion Collider (RHIC) and at the Large Hadron Collider (LHC) led to the discovery of the quark-gluon plasma (QGP).
 The intensive research activity devoted in the last two decades to the properties of this strongly interacting matter, that behaves like a perfect fluid, resulted in important advances in the understanding of strong interactions \cite{Shuryak:2008eq,Casalderrey-Solana:2011dxg, Busza:2018rrf}.

 However, there are still many aspects that require a better understanding.
 One example is the phase structure of QCD, that depends not only on temperature and density but is also affected by the presence of magnetic fields and by rotation of the medium.